 Bayesian tensor regression has been widely used in applications, especially in medical imaging analysis (e.g., MRI and EGG), where high resolution spatially correlated data are produced.
-For both tensor-predictor and tensor-response regressions, there is a need to model tensor-valued coefficients, which is achieved by using CP/Tucker decomposition or nonparametric models that utilize Gaussian process to model the non-linear relationship in the coefficient tensor.
-Posterior inference is conducted by Markov Chain Monte Carlo (MCMC) with Gibbs sampling, optimization based methods (e.g., variational Bayes) or streaming methods (e.g., expectation propagation).
+For both tensor-predictor and tensor-response regressions, there is a need to model tensor-valued coefficients, which is achieved by using CP/Tucker decomposition or nonparametric models that utilize Gaussian processes to model the non-linear relationship in the coefficient tensor.
+Posterior inference is conducted by Markov Chain Monte Carlo (MCMC) with Gibbs sampling, optimization based methods (e.g., variational Bayes), and streaming methods (e.g., expectation propagation).
 It is still of interest to develop scalable algorithms that accommodate challenging settings such as streaming data analysis.

-In terms of theoretical studies, most of the existing work is about (near-)optimal convergence rate for posterior distributions of the tensor coefficients in regression-related problems \cite{Suzuki2015, Guhaniyogi2017b, Imaizumi2016, Pan2018P, Yang2016, Guha2021}.
+In terms of theoretical studies, most of the existing work focus on (near-)optimal convergence rates for posterior distributions of the tensor coefficients in regression-related problems \cite{Suzuki2015, Guhaniyogi2017b, Imaizumi2016, Pan2018P, Yang2016, Guha2021}.
 There are still many open problems such as theoretical analysis for Bayesian tensor completion (and other tensor problems that we did not cover in this review) and convergence analysis of computational algorithms.